gl0wyy/LetsHack/love-windows.md

 ### I logged into the admin page with the credentials found
 ![3](https://user-images.githubusercontent.com/98056797/152441933-a5307db5-684e-402e-adeb-a3c7a90d8733.PNG)

-### I immediately clicked to create a new voter and it allowed me to upload a .php reverse shell (remember that it has to use windows processes!)
+### I immediately clicked to create a new voter and it allowed me to upload a .php reverse shell as a profile picture(remember that it has to use windows processes!) - the shell saved at http://love.htb/images/winphp.php and was accessible
 ![5](https://user-images.githubusercontent.com/98056797/152442039-bc4593a5-08ca-40a7-9065-703ed8b23153.PNG)

 ### I now had shell as user: Phoebe